Police powers / Stop and search

 Treating people fairly

 When they stop and search someone, the police still have to do it fairly and respect the person’s rights under the Equality Act 2010.
-They should not stop and search you because of your:
+They should not stop and search you because of things like your:

 - race (including nationality and ethnic background)